 Outer Banks Distilling

-The information in this guide to Outer Banks Distilling came from our own research and an interview we conducted with co-owner Scott Smith that will air in a future NC Travel Chat.
+The information in this guide to Outer Banks Distilling came from our research and an interview with co-owner Scott Smith.

 Outer Banks Rum History

 Before sharing more about this awesome Kill Devil Hills rum distillery, let’s talk rum.

 Thanks to the tough nature of its seas, shifting sandbars, and intense storms (hurricanes and nor’easters), more than 5,000 shipwrecks have occurred off these shores.
 As such, the Outer Banks earned its nickname as “Graveyard of the Atlantic.”

 A really cool museum commemorates this history down in Hatteras Island.

 During the colonial period, many of these ships were hauling spirits in lieu of bacteria-filled drinking water.
 Sipping or shooting the rum served various purposes, including medicinal ones.
 Legends arose that stated this spirit could, in fact, kill the devil inside you.